 Once the entry deadline has passed, all submissions will be reviewed by the judging panel.

-Finalists will be announced after the judging day on 16 July and invited to attend the QiC Diabetes 2020 Awards presentation which will take place on Thursday 15 October at Sanofi UK & Ireland headquarters in Reading.
+Finalists will be announced after the judging day on Tuesday 6 September (by 16 September) and invited to attend the QiC Diabetes 2022 Awards which will take place on Thursday 13 October as a live event.
+Government guidelines allowing.